Two-Bit Waltz: Production

 In 2012, an Indiegogo campaign was set up for the film announcing Clara Mamet would direct the film from a screenplay she had written and star with William H. Macy, Jared Gilman, Rebecca Pidgeon and John Pirruccello, with Eric B. Fleischman producing.
-It was however unsuccessful only making only $10,268 out of a $115,000 goal.
+The campaign was unsuccessful, only raising $10,268 out of a $115,000 goal.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 19, 2014.
 Shortly after Monterey Media acquired distribution rights to the film.
 It was released in a limited release on October 24, 2014.